State and Local Policy Database

 Equitable Access to TransportationList All

-Louisiana does not have any state programs in place to incentivize the creation of low-income housing near transit facilities, nor does it consider the proximity of transit facilities when distributing federal Low-Income Housing Tax Credits to qualifying property owners.
+We were unable to find information indicating state programs in place to incentivize the creation of low-income housing near transit facilities and for the Low-Income Housing Tax Credits.

 Appliance Standards